-Application of the CRISPR/Cas9 pKSE401 vector for knockout of the PSY1 gene in green alga Chlamydomonas reinhardtii: a brief report on the first results
+Application of the CRISPR/Cas9 vector pKSE401 for knockout of the PSY1 gene in the green alga Chlamydomonas reinhardtii: a brief report on initial results

 Cite item